Library support in a nutshell

 Constellate is the text analytics service from the not-for-profit ITHAKA - the same people who brought you JSTOR and Portico.
 It is a platform for teaching, learning, and performing text analysis using the world’s leading archival repositories of scholarly and primary source content.

 Text & data mining of library subscription databases

-This site is intended to support to members of the Northeastern University community interested in text/data mining resources.
+This site is intended to support to members of the Northeastern University community interested in text/data mining library-provided subscription resources.

 You may need a librarian’s assistance.
 Many publishers and vendors such as Thomson Reuters, EBSCO, and ProQuest restrict automated data scraping and large scale access to their journal articles and databases.
 They believe doing so is necessary to protect their copyright, so that end users do not abuse their subscription privileges by mass downloading and sharing with others who have not paid for a subscription.
 They also want to avoid heavy loads on their systems.
 We can help you contact publishers in order to gain access.

 It might take some time.
 Text and data mining is sometimes negotiated with publishers on a case-by-case basis.
 Other University offices may be involved, and it may take weeks or months to work out terms with vendors.
 Some cases go relatively quickly, but many do not.
 Be sure to build this extra time into your research schedule.

 Negotiations with publishers are mostly handled by the researcher.
 Librarians can help you make initial contact with vendors, but sometimes the responsibility to communicate with the vendor and acquire the data falls to you, the researcher.
 Depending on the contract, if you are asked to represent or be liable for the University, you will want to consult with the University Office of General Counsel.
 In some cases, vendors may ask for an addendum to the existing library license -- we will happily work with you in those cases.